Depression in Older Adults: Signs, Symptoms, Treatment

 When you're depressed, it can be hard to find the motivation to do anything—let alone look after your health.
 But your health habits have an impact on depression symptoms.
 The better care you take of your body, the better you'll feel.

 Move your body

 Exercise is a powerful depression treatment.
 In fact, research suggests it can be just as effective as antidepressants.
-And you don’t have to suffer through a rigorous workout to reap the benefits.
+And you don't have to suffer through a rigorous workout to reap the benefits.
 Take a short walk now and see how much better you feel.
 Anything that gets you up and moving helps.
-Look for small ways to add more movement to your day: park farther from the store, take the stairs, do light housework, or enjoy a short walk.
+Look for small ways to add more movement to your day: park farther from the store, take the stairs, do light housework or gardening.
 It all adds up.

 Even if you're ill, frail, or disabled, there are many safe exercises you can do to build your strength and boost your mood—even from a chair or wheelchair.
 Just listen to your body and back off if you're in pain.